Mice, Rats A Danger to Health and Home This SeasonNPMA Staff

 potentially cause house fires if significant damage is done.

-president of public affairs for NPMA.
-"It is crucial to take
+affairs for NPMA.
+"It is crucial to take steps to prevent

 NPMA offers the following tips to recognize and avoid rodent

 infestations this winter:

 - Inspect wires, insulation and walls for any signs of gnaw